-In 1998, in response to requests for an even more cost effective unit to accompany the existing VÖLKNER® TURNING SYSTEM Mark I Mattress Overlay and VÖLKNER® TURNING SYSTEM Mark II Mattress Replacement, the VÖLKNER® TURNING SYSTEM EUROPA™ Mattress Overlay was introduced.
+In 1998, in response to requests for an even more cost effective unit to accompany the existing VÖLKNER® TURNING SYSTEM Mark I Mattress Overlay and VÖLKNER® TURNING SYSTEM Mark II Mattress Replacement, the VÖLKNER® TURNING SYSTEM EUROPA I™ Mattress Overlay was introduced.

 This has the same high quality construction as do the other units.
-It operates in the Turning, Static and Alternating Pressure modes.
-It is available in 2 versions with either a vinyl covered two inch (2") foam base or a two inch (2") static air base under the turning air cells.
+It operates in the Turning, and Static modes with a two inch (2”) static air base under the turning air cells.

-In 1999, in response to requests from overseas firms, the VÖLKNER® TURNING SYSTEM ALPHA™ Mattress Overlay was introduced.
-This is exactly the same as the EUROPA™ except there is no two (2) inch static air or foam base.
+In 1999, in response to requests from overseas firms, the VÖLKNER® TURNING SYSTEM ALPHA I™ Mattress Overlay was introduced.
+This is exactly the same as the EUROPA I™ except there is no two (2) inch static air.

 All mattresses and overlays are manufactured in the USA using high quality material and workmanship, and are today shipped to countries world wide.

 Each product's operating modes and specifications are described in the Products section.